Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

-\item \emph{Wavelet methods for L\'evy white noises.} First appearing in the eighties, especially in the works of Y. Meyer~\cite{MeyerWaO} and I. Daubechies~\cite{Daubechies92}, wavelet techniques became established are primary tools in functional analysis.
-As such, they can naturally be used for the study of random processes, as it was done, for instance, for fractional Brownian motion~\cite{Meyer1999wavelets}, S$\alpha$S processes~\cite{Pad2015optimality}, and for the study of stochastic partial differential equations~\cite{Hairer2014theory,Hairer2017reconstruction}.
-In this paper, we demonstrate that such wavelet techniques are also adapted to the analysis of L\'evy white noises.
-In particular, all our results are derived using the wavelet characterization of weighted Besov spaces.

-\item \emph{New positive results.} We determine in which weighted Besov spaces is a given L\'evy white noise $w$ is.
-We are able to improve known results; in particular, for the growth properties of the noise.
-This requires the identification of a new index associated to $w$, characterized by moments properties.

-\item \emph{Negative regularity results.} We also determine in which Besov spaces a L\'evy white noise is \emph{not}.
-This requires a more evolved analysis as compared to positive results and had, to the best of our knowledge, only received limited attention of researchers in the past.
+\item \emph{Wavelet Methods for L\'evy White Noises.} First appearing in the eighties, especially in the works of Y. Meyer~\cite{MeyerWaO}, I. Daubechies~\cite{Daubechies92}, and S. Mallat~\cite{Mallat1999}, wavelet techniques have become primary tools in functional analysis~\cite{Triebel2008function}.
+As such, they are a natural choice to study random processes, as is done, for instance, with fractional Brownian motion~\cite{Meyer1999wavelets}, S$\alpha$S processes~\cite{Pad2015optimality}, and with solutions of singular stochastic partial differential equations~\cite{Hairer2014theory,Hairer2017reconstruction}.
+In this paper, we demonstrate that wavelet methods are also adapted to the analysis of the L\'evy white noise.
+In particular, all our results are derived using the wavelet characterization of weighted Besov spaces. \item \emph{New Moment Estimates for L\'evy White Noise.} The wavelet method allows us to obtain lower and upper bounds for the moments of a L\'evy white noise as a function of the wavelet scale.
+Our moment estimates, which are new contributions to the rich literature on the moments of L\'evy and L\'evy-type processes~\cite{Deng2015shift,Kuhn2017existence,kuhn2017levy,Laue1980remarks,Luschgy2008moment}, are fundamental for our study of the Besov regularity of the L\'evy white noise. \item \emph{Besov Regularity of L\'evy White Noises.} Regularity properties are usually stated in terms of the inclusion of the process in some weighted Besov spaces (positive result).
+In order to show that such a characterization is sharp, it is of interest to identify the smoothness spaces in which the process is \emph{not included} (negative result).
+To the best of our knowledge, very little is known in this direction.
+A precise answer to this question requires a more evolved analysis as compared to positive results.
+We achieve this goal thanks to the use of wavelets.